Payouts to bank accounts in Singapore

 Interaction diagram

-Payment processing by using the Singapore Online Banking method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the supported banks.
+Payment processing by using the Payouts to bank accounts in Singapore method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the provider service.

 Operations support

-Various platform interfaces can be used to process payments and perform operations using the Singapore Online Banking method.
-Purchases can be processed by using Payment Page and Gate, payouts—by using Gate and Dashboard.
+Various platform interfaces can be used to process payments and perform operations using the Payouts to bank accounts in Singapore method.
+Payouts can be processed by using Gate and Dashboard.
 At the same time, regardless of the interfaces used, the following amount limits are applicable.

 Processing scenarios